fpalmisa/ada-project-remontADA/who_expert.md

 The distribution has a heavy tail, indicating that there are numerous users who have posted only a few ratings, and conversely, a small number of users who are prolific raters.
 This observation motivates us to delve deeper into understanding the distinctions between these prolific raters and the rest of the user population.
 We'll pick up our experts from these figures.

 ## Define who is a massive rater
-In order to separate people in two group, a definition of a massive rater, called from now an "expert" has to be found.
+In order to separate people in two groups, a definition of a massive rater, called from now an "expert" has to be found.
 The choice was made here to consider the number of ratings per year and aggregate scores from the past 3 years with the formula:
 $$
 S_{Y_j} = 2 * R_{Y_{j}} + 0.5 * R_{Y_{j-1}} + 0.25 * R_{Y_{j-2}} + 0.1 * R_{Y_{j-3}}
 $$